vytao-do-miau-miau/Sudoku-Solver-on-Lua/README.md

 # Sudoku-Solver-on-Lua
 A code in Lua54 that can solve sudoku game for any size

+(tried downloading on chrome and it blocks because of virus, so you may need to disable of anti virus before downloading the file)

 Go to the "settings.txt" file and change the values of the Block Size X and BLock Size Y

 Insert your sudoku in "sudokuinput.txt"